Our Story

 Let’s Build The New Thing

-Bucky Fuller was an architect and a systems theorist (and many other things) who advocated for sustainability and his work was a precursor to systemic design practices.
-He believed that the way to make positive change was to build things that fostered meaningful progress.
+Bucky Fuller was an architect, systems theorist, and sustainability advocate whose work was a precursor to systemic design.
+He believed that the way to create positive change was to build things that fostered meaningful progress.
 That’s what we’re trying to do with Morph Bags.

 We’re still learning and evolving, and that’s intentional.
 Each new product, partnership, and experiment provides insights into how to do this work better.
 Progress happens through iteration, collaboration, and a willingness to rethink familiar systems.

-Meaningful change also happens through everyday actions.
-Along with working to optimize resource use in our products and operations, Morph also supports community-based efforts like CircularSTL, which is working to build a circular economy in St. Louis.
-We encourage you to take part in such local efforts or to find a coalition of the willing and start your own.
-We go farther together and there’s nothing like being a part of a growing engaged community that’s focused on delivering positive impact.
+Meaningful change happens through everyday actions.
+Morph supports community-based efforts like CircularSTL, which is working to build a circular economy in St. Louis.
+We encourage you to take part in local efforts, or to find a coalition of the willing and start your own.
+We go farther together, and there’s nothing like being part of a growing community focused on delivering real impact.

 There are endless ways in which we can all help keep valuable resources in circulation.
 Please keep digging in where you are, and we’ll do the same.
 A better world is possible.
 Let’s build it together.